aengl/cocoon-demo/README.md

+Cocoon is now open source!
+All examples are maintained in the [project repository](http://github.com/aengl/cocoon) moving forward.

 # Cocoon

 Cocoon is designed around task automation, but offers instant feedback through interactive visualisations, making it especially attractive for tasks involving large datasets.